 The paper is thick, feels good to the touch and the quality of the image reproduction is high.
 The result is a photobook that I’m genuinely proud to leaf through.

 Thanks for reading this post about my experience of creating a Professional Line photobook using software from Saal Digital.

-If you appreciate travel photography you might enjoy this post about inspirational travel photography in Canada.
+If you appreciate travel photography you might enjoy this post about travel photography in Nova Scotia.